 |All that remains of Shiloh's grounds today.
 It is still used as a church.|

 And what of Frank Sanford?
 He retired--per the word of God, of course--and disappeared into virtual seclusion in the Catskill Mountains of New York.
 He farmed, prayed and taught, read astronomy (perhaps something by Frank Bursley Taylor?), lost all of his books and papers--twice!--to fire, and continued to have a small, loyal following until his death in 1948.
-He is not known ever to denied he was Elijah, or repent for the many deaths he had--directly or otherwise--caused.
+He is not known ever to have denied he was Elijah, or repent for the many deaths he had--directly or otherwise--caused.

 The Kingdom continued, on an even smaller scale, under the leadership of Sandford's secretary, Victor Abram, until it was revealed that he had had many extra-marital affairs; in 1977 Abrams' son-in-law took over.
 There are estimated to be about one hundred active members of The Kingdom to this day, scattered throughout the United States.